hana-week/Review/Jul 16.md

-- Keep: Explored handling classes using constructors and decorators, and overwriting dunder methods to reconfigure functions.
+- Keep: Explored handling classes using constructors and decorators, and overriding dunder methods to reconfigure functions.
 - Problem:
 - Try: